 Is the Schengen Zone the Same as the European Union?

-No. There are several non-EU countries in the Schengen Zone and a few EU countries that have opted out.
+There are several non-EU countries in the Schengen Zone and a few EU countries that have opted out of the Schengen agreement.
 See the full list below.

-Are all Schengen Zone Countries in the Euro?
+Do All Schengen Zone Countries Use the Euro?

-No, there are several EU countries that are in the Schengen Zone but don't have the Euro, Europe's main currency.
+No. There are several EU member countries that are also in the Schengen Zone, but don't use Europe's main currency, the euro.

 Is a Spain Visa Valid for the Whole of the Schengen Zone?

 It usually is, but not always.
 To be on the safe side, check with the Spanish embassy or consulate that issued your visa.